jijiscatbus/jijiscatbus/README.md

 ### Hi there 🐾 🐱 🚌

-- ✨  I’m currently working on the Scrimba and Odin Project courses.
+- ✨ I’m currently working on the Odin Project courses.
 - 🌱 I’m currently learning HTML, CSS, and JavaScript.
 - 👯 I’m looking to collaborate on anything related to Etheruem, Bitcoin, Games, and AI.
 - 🤔 I’m looking for help with my chronic procrastination.